 - Hancock has a rather odd version in which Mary tells Hancock where he got all his scars.
 He has amnesia, and doesn't remember any of them.

-- Discussed rather than seen in Mr. and Mrs. Smith.
+- Discussed rather than seen in Mr. & Mrs. Smith (2005).
 The morning after their Destructo-Nookie John and Jane Smith are talking about past hits, and the permanent injuries they have as a result.

 - The famous scar comparison scene in Jaws.